Mortgage to buy out siblings

 What happens if one sibling is buying out another?

-If you want to buy your parent’s house from a sibling, the first thing you need, of course, is the agreement of the sibling or siblings who are co-owners.
+To buy your parent’s house from a sibling, you first need their agreement as co-owners.
 Unless the will states otherwise, ownership of the inherited property is shared equally – you are joint tenants, in other words.

 To record your intention to buy out the share of other siblings, you must formally submit a document to that effect to the Land Registry, together with a copy of the grant of probate – typically held by the executors of the will – which also needs to show the signatures of yourself and the siblings involved.